 This trip format will remain the same for the foreseeable future - so we hope that, using this information, you can financially plan to support your to child gain the experience of going away with the school.
 We also hope that you can, knowing the schedule, plan sleepovers and trips with friends so they are emotionally prepared for the experience of being away from home.
 Our schedule will be...

-Year 2 will be having their Shark Sleepover on the 13th June.
+Year 2 will be having their Shark Sleepover in June.
 This is around £68 and is the ideal opportunity for your child to experience an overnight stay without parents prior to the Y3 residential.
 The children sleep in Plymouth Aquarium!
 A fantastic night away!

 Year 4 will be going to Bristol.
 This is a great cultural and historical residential which we trialled last year.
 In class we will be learning about the Victorians and Isombard Kingdom Brunel and Bristol was at the heart of his work.
 This residential was £260 last year and we hope to keep the price very close to last year.
 You can see the pictures from last year’s trip to Bristol on our Flickr page - There is a link from the front page of our website.
 This trip will go ahead in March 2019.

 Year 5 will be having a two night stay at the Pinkery Centre on Exmoor.
 This is a whole class experience and is built into the Sea School and Geography learning for the year.
 The children will travel up to the Pinkery Centre, take part in outdoor activities with the aim of completing the John Muir award, staying over on the nights of the 18th and 19th of March.
 The trip will be around £100 plus transport costs.